trojantarg21/Tapaas/README.md

-# scam-detector
-Multilingual phishing detection system
+A Rule-based Multilingual Phishing detection System with Explainability and Audit Logging